Computational methods for large-scale inverse problems: a survey on hybrid projection methods: Extensions

-\paragraph{\textbf{Augmentation and Recycling Techniques}} The development of augmentation schemes is deeply intertwined with the development of recycling techniques, in particular, Krylov subspace recycling methods for solving sequences of linear systems with slowly changing coefficient matrices, multiple right hand sides, or both.
+\paragraph{\textbf{Augmentation and recycling techniques}} The development of augmentation schemes is deeply intertwined with the development of recycling techniques, in particular, Krylov subspace recycling methods for solving sequences of linear systems with slowly changing coefficient matrices, multiple right hand sides, or both.
 We point the interested reader to recent surveys \cite{soodhalter2014krylov,soodhalter2020survey} and references therein.
-For such methods, the recycled subspace information is typically generated during the (Krylov subspace) iterative method on one or more of the systems, and by reusing the generated subspaces, subspace recycling methods can exhibit accelerated convergence.
+Subspace recycling methods can exhibit accelerated convergence by enabling effective reuse of subspace information that is typically generated during a Krylov method on one or more of the systems.
 For example, for well-posed least-squares problems that require many LSQR iterations, augmented LSQR methods have been described in \cite{baglama2013augmented,baglama2005augmented} that augment Krylov subspaces using harmonic Ritz vectors that approximate singular vectors associated with the small singular values, which can reduce computational cost by using implicit restarts for improved convergence.
-However, when applied to ill-posed inverse problems, the augmented LSQR method without an explicit regularization term exhibits semiconvergence behavior.
-Thus, the goal is not so much about recycling spectral information for faster convergence, but rather augmenting a space to include certain known features about the solution.
+However, when applied to ill-posed inverse problems, the augmented LSQR method without an explicit regularization term exhibits semi-convergent behavior.
+Thus, in this setting, the goal is not so much to recycle spectral information for faster convergence, but rather to augment a solution space to include certain known features about the solution.

 Next, we provide an overview of augmented Krylov methods for solving ill-posed problems with a specific focus on hybrid methods.
-Suppose we are given a general $p$-dimensional subspace $\calW_p$ and define $\bfP_{\bfW_p} = \bfW_p\bfW_p\t$ and $\bfP_{\bfW_p}^\perp = \bfI_n - \bfW_p\bfW_p\t$ to be the orthonormal projectors onto $\calW_p$ and $\calW_p^\perp$ respectively, where $R(\bfW_p)=\calW_p$ and $\bfW_p$ has orthonormal columns.
+Suppose we are given a general $p$-dimensional subspace $\calW_p={\rm ran}(\bfW_p)$, where $\bfW_p$ has orthonormal columns, and define $\bfP_{\bfW_p} = \bfW_p\bfW_p\t$ and $\bfP_{\bfW_p}^\perp = \bfI_n - \bfW_p\bfW_p\t$ to be the orthonormal projectors onto $\calW_p$ and $\calW_p^\perp$ respectively.
 The decomposition approach described in \cite{baglama2007decomposition} and the augmented Krylov methods split the solution space such that the solution at the $k$th iteration is partitioned as

 It is assumed that the augmented space is small (e.g., $1 \leq p\leq 3$) and does not require regularization, thus a direct method can be used to compute $\hat \bfx_k$ To compute $\tilde \bfx_k$, an iterative method is used.
 More specifically, let